-Board of Trustees: Jan Isbell, Linda Gilson, Jim McKenna, Susan Sargent, Eric Perry, Mary Lou Dyer, Dan Shagoury, Sam Webber, Sr., Lisa Rigoulet, Karen Kingsley, Trudy Ellis and Earle Shettleworth
+Board of Trustees: Mary Lou Dyer, Ken Young, Jim McKenna, Susan Sargent, Eric Perry, Dan Shagoury, Sam Webber Sr., Cara Courchesne, Trudy Ellis and Earle Shettleworth

 Do you want to honor someone special in your life or thank someone for helping out?
 Do you need a gift for that person who has everything?
 Why not buy a book?